Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-04-hello-kernel.md

 Credentials come from your normal AWS profile — wire them through `AWSSDK.Extensions.NETCore.Setup` the same way you would for any other AWS SDK call.
 Commit the app as `module-04/`.

 > ⚠️ The Amazon connector is still prerelease/alpha — vendor-speak for "it works, until a Tuesday."
-Pin the version in the repo and note it in your ADR.
+Pin the version in the repo and note it in your Architecture Decision Record (ADR).
 [Module 7](/Docs/posts/2026/06/09/prompt-tool-design-07-separation-of-concerns/) is where we decide which layer that abstraction boundary belongs in.

 ## Done when